The Most Eco-Friendly Fireplaces on the Market

 Direct ecological damage is a result of direct interaction between the product and the environment.
 This can include emissions produced by the product.
 Indirect ecological damage is not a result of the product, but can be linked to the product, such as when building a road does not directly impact the surrounding water supplies, however runoff from the road may.
 Another example of indirect environmental impact includes how the materials for products are sourced or manufactured.

 When researching eco-friendly options, the customer must ask themselves, "what do I perceive as less damaging to the environment".
 The most eco-friendly fireplaces on the market should be the least damaging to the environment overall.

 True ecological impact is difficult to measure due to a number of variables and factors that are not completely understood.
 For a full understanding, the customer is encouraged to research who supplies their power, who would supply their fuel logs, and where they would buy pellet fuel.
 After knowing the full impact of their fireplace, the customer can make the most informed decision on their purchase.

 Electric fireplaces are considered one of the most eco-friendly options on the market.
 They cause almost no direct environmental impact and indirect impact is low to moderate for most areas.

 Electric fireplaces are a popular alternative to traditional fireplaces because they are low cost with many different options available.
-If you are looking for an eco-friendly fireplace that you will only use occasionally or want the indoor/outdoor use ability, an electric fireplace is the best option for you.
-These fireplaces will not heat the entire home however and may cause increase in costs to your electric bill.
+If you are looking for an eco-friendly fireplace that you will use occasionally or want the indoor/outdoor use ability, an electric fireplace is the best option for you.
+Though, these fireplaces will not heat the entire home and may cause increase in costs to your electric bill.

 Electric fireplaces are considered eco-friendly because they have no negative direct ecological impact.
 They produce no green house gasses, do not burn fossil fuels, and can be recycled.
 Consumers should research the indirect environmental impact to electric fireplaces however as their may be environmental impact in the way that these units are manufactured and imported/exported.